katzien/PhpMimeType/README.md

 2.* is compatible with PHP 5.6

+changelog:
-(version 2.0.0 uses PHPUnit 5.* which requires PHP 5.6)
+- use PHPUnit 5.* which requires PHP 5.6

 ## Usage